MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/install-and-configure-distribution-points.md

 -   **Specify the PXE server response delay (seconds)**: Specify, in seconds, how long the delay is for the distribution point before it responds to computer requests when multiple PXE-enabled distribution points are used.
 By default, the Configuration Manager PXE service point responds first to network PXE requests.

 > [!NOTE]
 >  You can use the PXE protocol to start operating system deployments to Configuration Manager client computers.
 Configuration Manager uses the PXE-enabled distribution point site role to initiate the operating system deployment process.
+The PXE-enabled distribution point must be configured to:
+>
-The PXE-enabled distribution point must be configured to respond to PXE boot requests that Configuration Manager clients make on the network and then interact with Configuration Manager infrastructure to determine the appropriate deployment actions to take.
+> 1. Respond to PXE boot requests that Configuration Manager clients make on the network.
+> 2. Interact with Configuration Manager infrastructure to determine the appropriate deployment actions to take.

 ### Multicast
 Specify whether to enable multicast on the distribution point.
 When you enable multicast, Configuration Manager installs Windows Deployment Services on the server, if required.